 All books are excellent tools for encouraging language development.
-Predictable and repetitive children’s books are great for children with language disorders, especially those who have childhood apraxia of speech (CAS).
+Predictable and repetitive children’s books are great for children with language disorders and those who have childhood apraxia of speech (CAS) or other speech-sound disorders.
 The repetitive nature of these books reduces the “cognitive load,” allowing the child to focus on comprehension (language) and production (articulation) of the content.
-Books provide new vocabulary in context, provide visuals to help aid in comprehension, and can be used to address a variety of skills depending on how they are used: receptive language, expressive language, articulation skills, and fluency.
+Books provide new vocabulary in context, visuals to help aid comprehension, and can be used to address various skills depending on how they are used: receptive language, expressive language, articulation skills, and fluency.

 How to Use Repetitive Storybooks

 - Pause to allow the child to fill in a portion of a repeated phrase.